Solid Power Inc. (SLDP) Shares Down Despite Recent Market Volatility

-Solid Power Inc. (NASDAQ: SLDP)’s stock price has decreased by -5.28 compared to its previous closing price of 3.22.
-Despite this, the company has seen a loss of -9.76% in its stock price over the last five trading days.
+Solid Power Inc. (NASDAQ: SLDP)’s stock price has decreased by -0.41 compared to its previous closing price of 2.96.
+However, the company has seen a fall of -8.45% in its stock price over the last five trading days.
 Barron’s reported on 06/06/22 that Solid Power Makes Progress With New Battery Technology

 Is It Worth Investing in Solid Power Inc. (NASDAQ: SLDP) Right Now?